turtlesec-no/turtlesec-no.github.io/working.md

 ### Vacation

 At TurtleSec we have 5 weeks vacation per year.
-In Norway an employer is required to save up for your vaction.
+In Norway an employer is required to save up for your vacation.
 This is done by saving an amount equivalent to 12% of your monthly salary every month.
 This is called "feriepenger" or vacation money.
 The normal thing is that this is paid out instead of salary in June the following year.
 There are many ways to structure when this is paid out and when you have your vacation, so discuss your needs with your manager.

 Christmas Eve and New Years Eve are paid days off.
 We will naturally accommodate other religious holidays as needed.